TITLE: Teaching Artist

 The majority of work is performed in a museum environment with attendant noise level and requires observance of safe work practices, fire regulations, and avoidance of falls, trips, and similar office work hazards.

-Please submit your resume and three references, along with a thoughtful cover letter that clearly describes how your skills and experience meet the qualifications of this position.
-Email to email@example.com and reference “Teaching Artist” in the subject line.
-No phone calls, please.
+Please submit your resume along with a thoughtful cover letter that clearly describes how your skills and experience meet the qualifications of this position.
+Email to firstname.lastname@example.org and reference “Teaching Artist” in the subject line.
+Resumes without a cover letter will not be considered.